Analysis | If California wanted Trump to worry about it, it should have been a swing state

 Since his inauguration, those swing states have — not entirely surprisingly — been among the most-mentioned by Trump.
 He’s actually mentioned Michigan more times as president than he has California.

 California is actually a weird exception in one way.
 Over the past two years, Trump’s made more mentions of swing states and states he lost badly in 2016 than other states.
-So far this year, for example, he’s mentioned both heavily Democratic states and swing states more than 2,000 times.
-He’s mentioned all other states 2,400 times.
+So far this year, for example, he has mentioned both heavily Democratic states and swing states more than 2,000 times.
+He has mentioned all other states 2,400 times.

-Each year, just under a third of his mentions of states (meaning, excluding cities within those states, like Portland) have been of swing states.
+Each year, just under a third of his mentions of states (meaning, excluding cities within those states, such as Portland) have been of swing states.
 In the past two years, heavily Democratic states have been mentioned nearly as often.

 Why?
 This year can provide some insight.